nowakowskir/php-jwt/README.md

 Your frontend application can generate JWT token containing some payload and sign it using some key.
 Token will be appended to the request's headers under ```Authentication``` key.
 Token's payload is public and can be easily read.
 It's not encrypted itself.
 All JWT does in this case is just signing the token with given key, assuring our API application that given payload has been signed by trusted party and was not tampered on the way.

-Let's see how we can implement interaction between those two applications.
+Let's see how we can implement interaction between these two applications.

 > Be aware that the following demonstrations are not meant to be used in production.
 These samples are for educational purposes only and thus remain simple.